My good friend has an AMAZING home in Oregon’s wine country. And….

-If you are interested, then get to the listing page and call the agent quick.
-I don’t see how this home and acreage could be on the market long.
+This home and acreage wasn’t on the market long.
 The property is a quick drive to town and a hop, skip and a jump to wine tasting at Blakeslee Vineyard among about a gazillion other tasting rooms scattered over the neighboring hills.
 The yard is something out of Better Homes & Gardens…an oasis of shade in the summer.
 I have used the backyard for multiple photo shoots.
 Want a a bird’s eye view of the “grounds?”
 Check out this super drone footage produced by Visual Concepts Northwest.

 Portland’s Japanese American Historical Plaza is a scene of riotous beauty every spring.
 Fluffy, light-filled cherry blossom stretch along the city’s waterfront begging lovers to smooch and dance and celebrate the season hand in hand.
 The plaza is a spectacular stage for engagement portraits.
 Can you think of a more romantic scene in the Pacific Northwest for couple’s photography?
 Please leave a comment and share your ideas as I would love to check them out.

 Social media can be a burden.
 Hours are precious.
 Daydreaming is a lost art as most of us admittedly need to cut back on our screen time.

 But sometimes a little dose of social media can bring you joy.
 And isn’t that just the best way to start your day?
 A cup of coffee and a smile.
 Nice.

 Instagram is my smile-a-day social media app of choice.
 No surprise I suppose since I am a photographer and it is all photos.
 I also love Instagram because it’s quick, simple and my Instagram community is so positive.
 I follow feeds that are happy, inspiring, creative, funny and beautiful.